MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 The Eighties: New Directions – Rural Development, Youth, and Education

-1988-present – Rural Futures Program: is a program designed and delivered by MDC to help communities in the rural South reach across lines of race, class and geography to develop leaders committed to broad-based approaches to local economic development.
+1988-present – Rural Futures Program: A program designed and delivered by MDC to help communities in the rural South reach across lines of race, class and geography to develop leaders committed to broad-based approaches to local economic development.

 1988 - America's Shame, America's Hope: A special MDC commission chaired by noted social scientist Kenneth B. Clark issued a report documenting the educational plight of at-risk youth and its damaging effects on the nation.
 This MDC report became the basis for a nationally televised Bill Moyers PBS TV special in 1991.